Més–Compromís: Background

 During the process, the formation would evolve from a strict Valencian nationalism to a civic nationalism less centered on elements as language, culture, and history, understanding that Valencianism is originated in the will of the individuals.
 Also, Compromís become a catch-all party, and joined the Valencian government in 2015.

-After the 2019 Valencian regional election, leaders of the Valencian Nationalist Bloc had a refundation in mind, justified by a need of abandoning the original name, regarded as not very atractive for the voters, and an adaptation to the ideological changes experimented during the last decade.
-The refundation was expected to happen in June, 2020, but the Covid-19 pandemic delayed the congress until 2021.
+After the 2019 Valencian regional election, leaders of the Valencian Nationalist Bloc had a refundation in mind, justified by a need of abandoning the original name, regarded as not very attractive for the voters, and an adaptation to the ideological changes experimented during the last decade.
+The refundation was expected to happen in June, 2020, but the COVID-19 pandemic delayed the congress until 2021.

 The refoundation happened in June 2021, despite receiving internal criticism for what had been regarded as an ideological renunciation.
 In November 2021, former president of both UPV and Bloc, Pere Mayor, announced he had left the party.